 - 1 tsp pure peppermint extract

 - 1/2 cup peppermint candies crushed

-When fully melted, add the peppermint extract and mix.
-It may not mix right away; continue stirring until it’s fully incorporated.
+- When fully melted, add the peppermint extract and mix.
+The extract may not mix in right away; continue stirring until it’s fully incorporated.

 - Line a baking sheet with a silicone baking mat and spread the chocolate evenly along the pan.
 Make it as thick or as thin as your heart desires.

 - Place in the refrigerator and allow to harden for 10 – 15 minutes.

 - In a double boiler, melt the white chocolate baking wafers.

 - Allow the white chocolate to cool just a bit so it doesn’t melt all the dark chocolate.
 Spread the white chocolate atop the hardened dark chocolate.